cypress-io/cypress-documentation/content/api/cypress-api/custom-queries.md

 title: Custom Queries
 ---

-Cypress comes with its own API for creating custom queries.
-The built in Cypress queries use the very same API that's defined below.
+Starting in Cypress 12, Cypress comes with its own API for creating custom queries.
+The built in Cypress queries use the very same API that's explained below.

 <Alert type="info">